- Electronic medical records (EMR) are digital patient records and charts, whereas electronic health records (EHR) are that and more.

 In short, EHRs comprise patient charts and the many other tools a practice might use to keep all practitioners and staff alert to a patient’s health and billing needs.
 (Practice management systems, also known as PMS or PM software, can further facilitate appointment scheduling and medical billing.)
 However, most medical industry professionals use the two terms interchangeably.

-Key takeaway: Although you'll often see the terms "EMR" and "EHR" used interchangeably, EMRs are technically more simplistic versions of EHRs.
+Although you’ll often see the terms “EMR” and “EHR” used interchangeably, EMRs are technically more simplistic versions of EHRs.

 What is an EMR?